15 Amazingly Cool Things To Do In Richmond VA

 The Virginia State Capitol, designed by Thomas Jefferson, was built in 1788.
 However, the very edifice that represented American Independence served, ironically, as the Capitol of the pro-slave Confederacy for Southern President, Jefferson Davis, during the Civil War (1861-1865).

-The relatively new American Civil War Museum, riverfront access, and an historic 1.25 mile Canal Walk entice more visitors to this central Virginia city.
+The American Civil War Museum, riverfront access, and an historic 1.25 mile Canal Walk entice more visitors to this central Virginia city.

 So, yes, Richmond VA is replete with American History.
 But it is also rich in food culture and the arts.